-According to the fare rules, tickets will be available November 27, 2019.

-  Technically, there are no restrictions as to when you can travel and benefit

-  from this deal.
-And in fact, we’ve been able to find excellent availability from
+The fare rules do not state until when this deal will be available.
+So technically, there are no restrictions as to when you can travel and benefit from this deal.
+And in fact, we’ve been able to find excellent availability until March 2021.

-  November through August 2020.
-There are only a few days in December where prices

-  seem to be higher.

-  The minimum stay requirement is the night from Saturday to Sunday, and you can

-  spend up to 12 months in China with this fare.
+The minimum stay requirement is the night from Saturday to Sunday, and you can spend up to 12 months in China with this fare.

 Google Flights (instructions) will display availability and prices correctly.

-  Use the tool to find your preferred dates and then have our Travel Dealz flight

-  search compare prices for you.
+Use the tool to find your preferred dates and then have our flight search compare prices for you.
 Or book directly on the carrier’s website.
-This

-  might result in higher prices.
-But has it’s advantages.
+This might result in higher prices but has its advantages.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend to book with the airlines directly.
 There are two main reasons for that:

 In case any problems like delays, cancellations or missed connections arise, you can communicate directly with the airline.
 The airlines has to take care of you because you have a contract with them.

 If a travel agency issues your ticket, you may have to reach out to them first.
 You also depend on your OTA to forward you information like flight changes instead receiving them directly from the airline.
 You may get a prime exhibition of responsibility shifting rather than problem solving.

 This especially applies for premium tickets.
 You don’t want to spend more than €1,000 to wind up with some budget OTA’s telephone hotline in case anything goes wrong.